 To decrease the time to pull an image, you can deploy DTR caches geographically closer to users.

 Caches are transparent to users, since users still log in and pull images using the DTR URL address.
 DTR checks if users are authorized to pull the image, and redirects the request to the cache.

 In this example, DTR is deployed on a datacenter in the United States, and a cache is deployed in the Asia office.

-Users in the Asia office updated their user profile in DTR to fetch from the cache in their office.
+Users in the Asia office update their user profile within DTR to fetch from the cache in their office.
 They pull an image using:

 # Log in to DTR docker login dtr.example.org # Pull image docker image pull dtr.example.org/website/ui:3-stable

-DTR authenticates the request and checks if the user has permission to pull the image they’re requesting.
-If they have permissions, they’ll get an image manifest containing the list of image layers to pull and redirecting them to pull them from the Asia cache.
+DTR authenticates the request and checks if the user has permission to pull the image they are requesting.
+If they have permissions, they get an image manifest containing the list of image layers to pull and redirecting them to pull the images from the Asia cache.

 Caches or mirroring policies

 - Want to make image pulls faster for users in different geographical regions.